yasoob/PythonTips/README.md

-This repo contains all the tutorials published on http://www.freepythontips.wordpress.com/
+This repo contains all the tutorials published on http://www.pythontips.com/

+####Edit

+I haven't updated this repo in a while.